Azure/azure-relay-node/README.md

 |hyco-websocket|[![npm version](https://badge.fury.io/js/hyco-websocket.svg)](https://badge.fury.io/js/hyco-websocket)|

-This repository contains Node packages and samples for the Hybrid Connections feature of the Microsoft Azure Relay, a capability pilar of the Azure Service Bus platform.
+This repository contains Node packages and samples for the Hybrid Connections feature of the Microsoft Azure Relay, a capability pillar of the Azure Service Bus platform.

 Hybrid Connections is a secure, open-protocol evolution of the existing Service Bus Relay service that has been available in Azure since the beginning and handles millions of connections